23 Famous Washington State Landmarks You Must Visit

 The Park is home to the Historic Ships Warf and the historic tugboat Arthur Foss.
 It brings together people from different neighborhoods and is a common spot where cultural events are held.

-Places to stay near Lake Union Park
+☂️ Join a tour to see Lake Union Park

 Deception Pass Bridge, Oak Harbor